High School GPA Calculator - Calculate Your Grade Point Average

 Q: How does the high school GPA calculator work?

 A: The calculator uses the standard GPA formula: GPA = (Sum of grade points × credit hours) ÷ Total credit hours.
-It converts letter grades to grade points on a 4.0 scale and calculates your high school academic performance across all courses.
+It converts letter grades to grade points on a 4.0 scale and calculates overall high school performance.

 Q: What grading scale does this calculator use?